skissane/snail4java/README.md

 Snail is a programming language.

+Note that this is "Snail 1.x" which is completely unrelated to [Snail 0.x](https://github.com/skissane/snail0).

 ## Why is it called "Snail"?

 I have been thinking about a language design like this for a long time.
 But I was worried about performance.
 Then I went and